 Nalu – Hawaiian word meaning to surf, or go with the the flow; Mana – Hawaiian word meaning personal power; life force energy

-Nalumana** supports women to ride the waves of life’s transitions in a way that brings them closer to their own sense of personal power.
+Nalumana** supports women to ride the waves of life’s transitions in a way that brings them closer to their personal power – that unwavering sense of who they are, what matters most, and what’s possible.

 As a doula, I help women transition to motherhood confidently, fostering their ability to listen to their intuition, and supporting them as they navigate their new identity as “mother.”